hero media

 There is also a separate dining area and kitchen with fridge/freezer and gas stove in addition to the outdoor barbecue, hot tub and fire pit.

-The private villa with hot tub is tucked away on a separate part of the property and is also available to book if glamping isn’t really your thing.
+Private villas with hot tubs are tucked away on a separate part of the property, available to book if glamping isn’t really your thing.

-After we settle into our generous-sized tent, we fill the hot tub up with hot water (which takes approximately 40 minutes) in preparation for a post-sunset dip and set up the fire underneath to keep the water temperature heated.
+After we settle into our generously sized tent, we fill the hot tub up with hot water (which takes approximately 40 minutes) in preparation for a post-sunset dip and set up the fire underneath to keep the water temperature heated.

 Day Two: